Bragado/RedReader/esofDocs/Model Process.md

 Sugestão: toda a gente é convidada a participar e muitas vezes desenvolvedores são convidados a ajudar (e ajudam)

-6. **Face-to-face conversation is the best form of communication (co-location)**
+6. **Face-to-face conversation is the best form of communication (co-location)** In the case of Red Reader, as the team is too small not no need for communication have to be necessarily face to face.

 Sugestão: a equipa é demasiado pequena para este ponto

 7. **Working software is the principal measure of progress**